pyca/cryptography/docs/installation.rst

 Static Wheels
 ~~~~~~~~~~~~~

-Cryptography ships statically-linked wheels for OS X and Windows, ensuring that
+Cryptography ships statically-linked wheels for macOS and Windows, ensuring
-these platforms can always use the most-recent OpenSSL, regardless of what is
+that these platforms can always use the most-recent OpenSSL, regardless of what
-shipped by default on those platforms.
+is shipped by default on those platforms.
 As a result of various difficulties
 around Linux binary linking, Cryptography cannot do the same on Linux.

 However, you can build your own statically-linked wheels that will work on your